riojosdev/100-days-of-code/log.md

 **Thoughts:** Ever since I finished making my game work on Facebook Instant Games I came upon a new stepping stone that is to provide more engagement to my game by adding some of Facebook provided features.
 Game Bot is the way.
 And I have learned enough to make it work.
 But I can't decide how to interact well.
 I'm actually a perfectionist.
 And Bot building have always set me back.
 BOTS!!!!

 **Link(s) to work**: None

+### Day 54: Jul 9, 2020

+**Today's Progress**: Made a Game Bot for my Instant Game for Facebook

+**Thoughts:** So I just made a Game Bot, I only added a small change to it, but before that it was pretty confusing.
+But when I tried to just code with whatever I have, it actually worked.
+But I am not that impressed on the way my bot communicates.
+Still It will be better!

+**Link(s) to work**: None